electronicwhisper/qc-gaffta-2012/class 2/readme.md

 * [qcOSC Plug-In](http://hexler.net/pub/qcosc/qcOSC-v0.6.zip) by hexler.
 A more reliable OSC receiver than the one that comes with Quartz Composer.

 * [FaceOSC](https://github.com/downloads/kylemcdonald/ofxFaceTracker/FaceOSC.zip), by Kyle Mcdonald.
 Tracks facial features and outputs as OSC messages on port 8338.
-(QC for Lion has a new `Facial Recognition` patch, but I haven't played with it yet.)
+(QC for Lion has the `Detector` patch which can track faces but not *facial features*.)

 * Syphon by vade, Tom Butterworth, et al. You'll need [Syphon Quartz Composer Plug-In](http://syphon-implementations.googlecode.com/files/Syphon%20For%20Quartz%20Composer%20Public%20Beta%202.dmg), [Syphon Simple Server/Client](http://syphon-implementations.googlecode.com/files/Syphon%20Demo%20Apps%20Public%20Beta%202.dmg) (for testing), [Syphon Recorder](http://bit.ly/h1cLS5) (useful for recording Syphon image streams to disk)